-According to the IDC study results, more than half of organizations say that they blow 11% of their software budgets on underutilised applications.
+According to the IDC study results, more than half of organizations say that they blow 11% of their software budgets on underutilized applications.
 30% of respondents say they do not optimize their software assets, and only 17% do software optimization.
-Businesses invest actively into new technologies and often do not realize how important it is to use software assets optimally.
+Businesses invest actively in new technologies and often do not realize how important it is to use software assets optimally.
 As a result, a significant part of these investments is blown.

-The Joiners, Movers and Leavers Process is a policy, the main objective of which is to update ownership status of software assets as employees join a company, move to other positions in the company and leave.
-In compliance with the policy the HR department should collect information on the IT equipment and software provided to an employee.
+The Joiners, Movers and Leavers Process is a policy, the main objective of which is to update the ownership status of software assets as employees join a company, move to other positions in the company and leave.
+In compliance with the policy, the HR department should collect information on the IT equipment and software provided to an employee.
 Whether the employee changes the equipment, position or leaves the company, everything should be registered in the HR records for further processing by the IT.

 In the early days, the IT team could reharvest licenses from a computer when a user returned it upon promotion or retirement, but today, with increasing SaaS adoption and emergence of a variety of license types, things have become trickier.
 Today entitlements are not necessarily assigned to a device, SaaS entitlements are mainly assigned to a user, meaning that upon retirement the IT department is usually not aware that the user has left.
 Thus, organizations continue paying for unused SaaS applications.